MicrosoftDocs/memdocs/memdocs/configmgr/desktop-analytics/get-support.md

 ## Help and support

 To request help for Desktop Analytics, use the **Help and Support** option in the portal under **Troubleshooting + support**.
 This action files an online support ticket for Desktop Analytics.
-To create and manage a support incident, your account must have an Azure Active Directory (Azure AD) role that includes the action **microsoft.office365.supportTickets/tickets/manage**.
-For more information, see [Azure AD built-in roles](/azure/active-directory/roles/permissions-reference).
+To create and manage a support incident, your account must have a Microsoft Entra role that includes the action **microsoft.office365.supportTickets/tickets/manage**.
+For more information, see [Microsoft Entra built-in roles](/azure/active-directory/roles/permissions-reference).

 If the issue is more broadly for Configuration Manager than just analytics, go to [Microsoft support](https://aka.ms/cmcbsupport) to open a new support request.
 Use the **Desktop Analytics** category.